Several Injured and 'Presumably Dead' in Rot Am See Shooting - German Police

 Keine Hinweis auf weitere Täter.

-The police also said that this was not a terror attack, as the shooting was triggered by some domestic squabble.
+The police say that the incident isn't treated as a terror attack, as the shooting was triggered by some domestic squabble.

 Rot am See is a town of just 5,300 citizens located in the province of Baden-Württemberg, west of Nuremberg.